China suspends import of frozen seafood from 6 Indian firms after coronavirus traces found on packaging | Health

 - China

-China on Thursday suspended the import of frozen seafood products from six Indian marine export companies after traces of coronavirus were detected on the packaging.
+China on Thursday suspended the import of frozen seafood products from six Indian marine export companies for a week after Chinese customs claimed they found traces of coronavirus were detected on the packaging.

 Since early last year, China has been testing imported frozen food products from all over the world.
 It has periodically suspended imports from companies after finding traces of the virus on the packaging.

-China has largely controlled the spread of the coronavirus, which first emerged in Wuhan in December 2019, with strict measures, though handful of cases, largely attributed to those arriving from abroad, continued to be reported in the country.
+China has largely controlled the spread of the coronavirus, which first emerged in the central Chinese city of Wuhan in December 2019, with strict measures, though a handful of cases, largely attributed to those arriving from abroad, continued to be reported in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)